A Seed is Sown

 Please help us as ambassadors for Kids’ Tusk Force UK to make it even bigger.

-We are delighted and privileged to be associated with The David Sheldrick Wildlife Trust as a fundraising partner.
+We are delighted and privileged to be associated with the Sheldrick Wildlife Trust as a fundraising partner.

 From the Year 5 children of Great Bedwyn CE Primary School, Wiltshire.